Formaldehyde: Hydroxymethylation and chloromethylation

-Base reactions
+Other reactions

-Cannizzaro reaction in the presence of basic catalysts to produce formic acid and methanol.
+Many amino acids react with formaldehyde.
+Cysteine converts to thioproline.

 Uses

 Industrial applications

 Formaldehyde is a common precursor to more complex compounds and materials.
 In approximate order of decreasing consumption, products generated from formaldehyde include urea formaldehyde resin, melamine resin, phenol formaldehyde resin, polyoxymethylene plastics, 1,4-butanediol, and methylene diphenyl diisocyanate.
 The textile industry uses formaldehyde-based resins as finishers to make fabrics crease-resistant.

-When treated with phenol, urea, or melamine, formaldehyde produces, respectively, hard thermoset phenol formaldehyde resin, urea formaldehyde resin, and melamine resin.
+When condensed with phenol, urea, or melamine, formaldehyde produces, respectively, hard thermoset phenol formaldehyde resin, urea formaldehyde resin, and melamine resin.
 These polymers are permanent adhesives used in plywood and carpeting.
 They are also foamed to make insulation, or cast into moulded products.
 Production of formaldehyde resins accounts for more than half of formaldehyde consumption.

 Formaldehyde is also a precursor to polyfunctional alcohols such as pentaerythritol, which is used to make paints and explosives.
 Other formaldehyde derivatives include methylene diphenyl diisocyanate, an important component in polyurethane paints and foams, and hexamine, which is used in phenol-formaldehyde resins as well as the explosive RDX.

-Condensation with acetaldehyde affords pentaerythritol, a chemical necessary in synthesizing PETN, a high explosive.
-Condensation with phenols gives phenol-formaldehyde resins.
+Condensation with acetaldehyde affords pentaerythritol, a chemical necessary in synthesizing PETN, a high explosive:

 Niche uses

 Disinfectant and biocide

 An aqueous solution of formaldehyde can be useful as a disinfectant as it kills most bacteria and fungi (including their spores).
 It is used as an additive in vaccine manufacturing to inactivate toxins and pathogens.
 Formaldehyde releasers are used as biocides in personal care products such as cosmetics.
 Although present at levels not normally considered harmful, they are known to cause allergic contact dermatitis in certain sensitised individuals.

 Aquarists use formaldehyde as a treatment for the parasites Ichthyophthirius multifiliis and Cryptocaryon irritans.
+Formaldehyde is one of the main disinfectants recommended for destroying anthrax.

 Formaldehyde is also approved for use in the manufacture of animal feeds in the US.
 It is an antimicrobial agent used to maintain complete animal feeds or feed ingredients Salmonella negative for up to 21 days.